 2.2.2 Data rate and bandwidth requirements

 Fundamental among the factors for determining appropriate bandwidths are the data rate requirements of the different spacecraft communication channels.
 Mission telemetry data rates depend on the types of space research mission, the sophistication of the spacecraft, the spacecraft data storage capability and the availability of spacecraft to earth station contact hours.
-Manned missions require audio and video communication to guarantee success of the mission and safety of the astronauts.
+Human missions require audio and video communication to guarantee success of the mission and safety of the astronauts.
 DRS feeder links are a composite link composed by multiplexing the links of the client LEO spacecraft along with the DRS telemetry and ranging channels and pilot signal.

 Ranging is of critical concern for near Earth as well as deep-space operations but are more demanding for deep-space missions.
 Ranging accuracy considerations are frequently significant factors in determining the total link bandwidth for deep-space missions.